 What happens during the review process?

-The State Mining Engineer’s decision may be appealed to the Occupational Safety and Health Tribunal.
-If there is no appeal, the notice must be complied with.
+The State mining engineer’s decision may be referred to the Occupational Safety and Health Tribunal.
+If there is no referral, the notice must be complied with.
 Failure to comply is an offence under the Mines Safety and Inspection Act 1994.